Skip to contents

 model

-A character string specifying which OpenAI model to use (default: "gpt-3.5-turbo").
+A character string specifying which model to use.
+If NULL, uses provider defaults: "gpt-4.1-mini" (OpenAI), "gemini-2.5-flash-lite" (Gemini).

 system

-A character string containing the system prompt for the OpenAI API.
+A character string containing the system prompt for the API.
 If NULL, the function uses the default system prompt.

 user

-A character string containing the user prompt for the OpenAI API.
+A character string containing the user prompt for the API.
 If NULL, the function uses the default user prompt.

 temperature